wywin/Rubustat/README.md

 ##Installation

 1. git clone https://github.com/wywin/Rubustat.git
-2. edit config.txt with appropriate values
+2. copy config.txt.template to config.txt and edit with appropriate values
 3. copy mailconf.txt.template to mailconf.txt and fill in values (if using error mails)
 4. (optional) add web interface to startup.
 I added the lines